1. What degree is offered through the Biomedical and Biological Sciences (BBS) PhD Program?

 2. Is there an application fee?

 Yes, there is a $105 nonrefundable application fee.
-In cases of extreme financial need, you may apply for a fee waiver here.
+In cases of extreme financial need or participation in a pathways program, you may be eligible for a fee waiver.
+Visit he Application Fees page for information on the application fee and if eligible for a fee waiver how to apply for one.

 3. Where do I send my application materials?

-All application materials should be uploaded online at the Cornell Graduate School application here
+All application materials should be uploaded online at the Cornell Graduate School application Apply Now page.

 4. Is there a letter of recommendation form?

-Yes, this is all located in the online application here.
+Yes, this is all located in the online application Apply Now page.

 The BBS PhD program application requires a minimum of 2 letters and maximum of 4 letters of recommendation.